 |PartitionCount||Specifies the maximum number of partitioned collections.
 See Change the number of collections for more information.||CosmosDB.Emulator.exe /PartitionCount=<partitioncount>||<partitioncount>: Maximum number of allowed single partition collections.
 Default is 25.
 Maximum allowed is 250.|

-By default, you can create up to 25 single partition collections, or 1 partitioned collection using the Azure Cosmos DB Emulator.
-By modifying the PartitionCount value, you can create up to 250 single partition collections or 10 partitioned collections, or any combination of the two that does not exceed 250 single partitions (where 1 partitioned collection = 25 single partition collection).
+By default, you can create up to 25 single partition collections, or 1 partitioned collection using the Azure Cosmos DB emulator.
+By modifying the PartitionCount value, you can create up to 250 single partition collections or 10 partitioned collections, or any combination of the two that does not exceed 250 single partitions (where one partitioned collection = 25 single partition collection).